sskadam45/SMS_Challenge_App/README.md

         ( In our case this contains in same working dir)

          ```Note: This step is failing intermitantly.if you done with your data import on mySql container just point server url in client application inside sms-service.ts file.
-                currenly client application is pointed to inMemory data url bcz of step 4.
+                currenly client application is pointed to inMemory data url bcz of Step3 fails intermitently.
                 ```